linuxboot/heads-wiki/Installing-and-Configuring/OS/index.md

   CONFIG_TPM_NO_LUKS_DISK_UNLOCK=y

-### Using Heads Disk Recovery Key

-In the Disk Recovery Key scenario, Heads doesn't attempt to release the Disk Unlock Key.
-It simply relies on OS mechanisms to directly prompt the user for the Disk Recovery Key passphrase at standard OS prompt.

-This model is vulnerable to brute force attacks.

-### Using an OS managed LUKS passphrase (not heads)
+### Using an OS managed LUKS container (not heads)

 In this model heads is not involved in processes related to the decryption of data on disk.
-The OS manages keys and access to the LUKS containers by asking the user for a passphrase on boot.
+The OS manages keys and access to the LUKS containers.

 This model is vulnerable to brute force attacks.